-Integrate the Connect SDK into your mobile application
+Integrate the Connect library into your mobile application

 The Connect SDK is a library that captures visitors' interactions with mobile applications.
-You can integrate the SDK into your app and track the findings in the Acoustic Connect interface.
+You can integrate the library into your app and track the findings in the Acoustic Connect interface.

 Note